-CHAPTER 19: PUBLIC HEALTH
+CHAPTER 19 PUBLIC HEALTH

-The public health system consists of a network of agencies as diverse as the population they serve.
-These agencies include city and county government and non-profit agencies, hospitals, educational institutions, and others.
-Together we protect and serve the community.
+The City of Fort Worth and Tarrant County work with non-profit and healthcare partners to protect and serve the community.
 The mission of Tarrant County Public Health (TCPH) is to safeguard the community's health.
 TCPH does this through prevention of disease and injury, promotion of health, and protection from disease and injury.
-Following the elimination of the Fort Worth Public Health Department in 2010, many functions of the department were combined with similar functions of Tarrant County Public Health.
-Other functions were transferred to the Fort Worth Code Compliance Department.
+The City of Fort Worth plays a significant role in public health by ensuring compliance with public health laws, regulations, and ordinances that protect consumer health, environmental quality, and animal care and control.

-Public health activities are based on the foundational framework that emphasizes three main areas; (1) assessment (monitor, diagnose and investigate), (2) policy development (inform and educate people, mobilize partnerships, develop policies) and (3) assurance (link people to needed services, assure a competent workforce, evaluate health services).
+Public health activities are based on the foundational framework that emphasizes three main areas; 1) assessment (monitor, diagnose and investigate), 2) policy development (inform and educate people, mobilize partnerships, develop policies) and 3) assurance (link people to needed services, assure a competent workforce, evaluate health services).